casperlarsson-bit/Biljardsimulering/README.md

 ## Further development

 Currently the code base is implemented using traditional data structures, such as arrays and objects.
 A cleaner version would convert the balls into its own class, with an array of instances instead of multiple arrays for the balls' positions, velocities, etc.

+The controls could also be updated.
+Right now the user would use the arrow keys to rotate the billiard cue, with a fixed sample.
+This results in not every angle being represented.
+A possible solution is to just shoot in the direction the camera is angled.